lekurt8/public-profile/README.md

 #### MSIS 2402 (Math for Finance and Analytics with R)

 The project in MSIS 2402 was to optimize Tesla's call center by minimizing the cost to run the call center using R. For example, I defined the objective function, decision variables, and business constraints that Tesla was facing.
-I then entered these parameters into R to find the lowest cost to run the call center.
-I helped Tesla answer key questions such as how many English-speaking and Spanish-speaking agents should Tesla staff its call center while meeting all business constraints such as hours of operations.
+I then entered these parameters into R to find the lowest cost to run the call center, helping Tesla answer key questions such as how many English-speaking and Spanish-speaking agents should the company staff its call center while meeting all business constraints such as hours of operations.

 - Analyzed Tesla's business problems in staffing its call center to provide software support for its Model E1
 - Defined the objective function, decision variables, and business constraints in the Tesla case study and code them in R